ProjectKorra/ProjectKorraWiki/source/general/index.rst

 - More Info on our `team`_!

-- More Info on becoming a :ref:`PK Staff member`!
+- More Info on becoming a :ref:`PK Staff Member`!

 Useful Links